 Best Beginner AHA~$16 · ASIN: B00904OUPW

 Pixi Glow Tonic with 5% glycolic acid is the gentlest entry point on this list and the one I'd hand to someone who has never used an acid before and is genuinely nervous about irritation.
-At 5%, it's strong enough to see a difference in skin texture and glow after a few weeks, but forgiving enough that most skin types can use it daily without sensitization.
+At 5%, it can support smoother-looking texture and glow over time, but it is still an acid toner, so start a few nights per week before considering more frequent use.
 The formula adds aloe vera and ginseng alongside the glycolic, which softens the experience further and makes it feel more like a refreshing toner than an active treatment.

 The trade-off for that gentleness is results ceiling.
 If your skin is already accustomed to acids or you have stubborn texture issues, Glow Tonic will maintain your results but probably won't get you there on its own.
 Think of it as the gateway acid -- the product that teaches your skin to tolerate exfoliation before stepping up to 7-10% formulas.
 At $16, it's an easy commitment.